Anhtu07/Anhtu07.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD Candidate at <a href="https://caamweb.rice.edu/">CAAM - Rice University</a>
+description: Graduate student at <a href="https://cmor.rice.edu/">CMOR - Rice University</a>

 profile:
   align: right